 The most visited museum in Spain is undoubtedly imperative in the list.
 We owe the Prado Museum to Charles III, who commissioned not a few icons of the capital to raise it to the level and taste of the time.

 Initially, the building designed by Juan de Villanueva in 1785 was to be the Cabinet of Natural Sciences.
-Years later, Queen Maria Isabel de Braganza decided to use this building for the creation of a Royal Museum of Paintings and Sculptures, which opened its doors in 1819.
+Years later, Queen Maria Isabel de Braganza decided to use this building to create a Royal Museum of Paintings and Sculptures, which opened its doors in 1819.

-In its 400 years of history the square has evolved so much that it has changed its name – originally it was called Plaza del Arrabal – but it continues to be a social center that is a legacy of the Madrid de los Austrias.
+In its 400 years of history the square has evolved so much that it has changed its name – originally it was called Plaza del Arrabal – but it continues to be a social center that is a legacy of Hapsburg Madrid.

-The square, originally with wooden arcades, went through several reforms until it became the great Plaza Mayor of Madrid in 1617, when the architect Gómez de Mora managed to provide it and frame it within a rectangle 152 meters long by 94 meters wide.
+The square, originally with wooden arcades, underwent several reforms until it became the great Plaza Mayor of Madrid in 1617, when the architect Gómez de Mora managed to provide it and frame it within a rectangle 152 meters long by 94 meters wide.

 5. Temple of Debod

-Next stop is a 2,000-year-old Egyptian temple in an open-air park in the heart of Madrid.
+The next stop is an Egyptian temple more than 2,000 years old in an open-air park in the heart of Madrid.
 The Temple of Debod is a gift from the Government of Egypt to Spain after its collaboration in the archaeological rescue of the temples of the Nubian Valley organized by UNESCO.
-The integrity of these temples was in danger due to the floods of the Aswan Dam and its transfer was carried out stone by stone around 1972.
+The integrity of these temples was in danger due to the flooding of the Aswan Dam and their relocation was carried out stone by stone around 1972.

-In addition to the construction itself, the location is a place of pilgrimage to see the Madrilenian sunsets.
-Given its location, in the park of Cuartel de la Montaña, its vicinity offers privileged views of the city.
+In addition to the construction itself, the location is a place of pilgrimage to see the Madrid sunsets.
+Given its location, in the park of the Cuartel de la Montaña, its surroundings offer privileged views of the city.

 6. Puerta de Alcalá

-It’s as hard to see the Puerta de Alcalá without humming some song that mentions it as it is to pass through the Plaza de la Independencia without being in the background of a tourist’s photo.
-This icon of the city is at the intersection of Calle de Alcalá and Calle de Alfonso XII, welcoming the Retiro Park.
+It is as difficult to see the Puerta de Alcalá without humming some song that mentions it as it is to pass through the Plaza de la Independencia without being in the background of a tourist’s photo.
+This icon of the city is at the intersection of Calle de Alcalá and Calle Alfonso XII, welcoming the Retiro Park.

 More to see in the Retiro than to stroll around.
-The most central park was originally the rest and recreation area for Philip IV in the 17th century.
-But the era of splendor of the Buen Retiro comes with Ferdinand VII (but not the country).
-With the “desired king” is carried out the replanting of the park and the Casa de Fieras, the Real Embarcadero and the Garden of Caprichos or Reserved, of which some buildings remain as the Artificial Mountain and the Casita del Pescador.
+The most central park was originally the area of rest and recreation for Philip IV in the seventeenth century.
+But the era of splendor of the Buen Retiro came with Ferdinand VII (but not the country’s).
+With the “desired king” the park was replanted and the Casa de Fieras, the Real Embarcadero and the Jardin de Caprichos or Jardin de Reservado were built, of which some buildings such as the Artificial Mountain and the Casita del Pescador (Fisherman’s House) remain.

 8. Almudena Cathedral

-The cathedral has more than a few detractors, but besides being adjacent to the Royal Palace, it is visible from many points in the city.
-For La Almudena to become the cathedral of Madrid it was necessary to wait more than a century, since Alfonso XII laid the first stone in 1868 until its consecration in 1993.
+The cathedral has more than a few detractors, but in addition to being adjacent to the Royal Palace, it can be seen from many points of the city.
+It took more than a century for La Almudena to become Madrid’s cathedral, from the time Alfonso XII laid the first stone in 1868 to its consecration in 1993.

-It was originally designed by Francisco de Cubas, the work evolved over the years with contributions from other architects, such as Chueca Goitia and Carlos Sidro, adapting the project to harmonize with the environment, particularly with the Royal Palace.
+Originally designed by Francisco de Cubas, the work evolved over the years with contributions from other architects, such as Chueca Goitia and Carlos Sidro, adapting the project to harmonize with the surroundings, particularly with the Royal Palace.
 The result of so much intervention is that it has little to do with the initial project.
 The final style is somewhere between neo-Gothic and neoclassical.

 The interior is its strong point and houses works of art such as the Crucified Christ of Juan de Mesa.
-It has a Latin cross plan with decorative elements, stained glass windows and chapels dedicated to Madrid saints.
+It has a Latin cross plan with decorative elements, stained glass windows and chapels dedicated to saints from Madrid.

 Once you’ve made the visit to the Prado Museum you may want to cross the promenade to Santa Isabel Street and continue to the Reina Sofia Museum if you prefer modern art.

-The museum is located in a remodeled former hospital of the eighteenth century and is relevant for albergar emblematic works of Spanish and international artists of the last century and contemporary.
-Many admirers of Picasso come here to see Guernica, a masterpiece that symbolizes human suffering during the Spanish Civil War.
+The museum is located in a remodeled former 18th century hospital and is relevant for housing emblematic works by Spanish and international artists of the last century and contemporary.
+Quite a few admirers of Picasso come here to see Guernica, a masterpiece that symbolizes human suffering during the Spanish Civil War.
 In addition, the museum exhibits works by Salvador Dalí, Joan Miró, Juan Gris, and other Spanish artists, as well as international figures such as Francis Bacon and Yves Klein.

 It has four different venues: the Main Headquarters, formed by the Sabatini building and the Nouvel building, and the venues of the Retiro Park, Velázquez Palace and Crystal Palace.